-For a taste of the high life, try a feather-light brioche, a croissant with a thousand buttery layers, or a mouth-watering macaron from Ladurée.
+For a taste of the high life, we chooose a feather-light brioche, a croissant with a thousand buttery layers, or a mouth-watering macaron from Ladurée.

-In this section of Paris Insiders Guide you'll discover how to go deep into the culture of food in Paris, and experience a vacation trip like none other.
+In these articles you'll discover how to go deep into the culture of food in Paris, and experience a vacation trip like none other.

 But it can be difficult to find the best of Parisian cuisine, to experience food like an Insider.

 So, we've have opened our little black book of Paris gourmet food addresses and put the best stuff into a downloadable e-book.
 Discover the belly of Paris — wine tastings, cooking classes, little-known specialty shops.
 We also include 148 recommended restaurants, most of them not well known to visitors.